 constitute the core of Internet of Payments.
 Together with enhanced usage of consumer electronics such as gadgets for the IoP coupled with operational and banking technologies can be referred to as the major drivers for such wide adoption of the Internet of

 Things in the financial services leading to the formation of Internet of Payments.
 The Internet of Payments contributes to increased revenues by virtue of additional volume and opening new ways of payments fulfilling.

 However as it always happens the innovations always must overcome barriers and face diverse challenges before widespread adoption.
 As it always happens the main concern that prevents the widespread adoption of such innovations is security problems.

 Since the IoT is the substantial reality of information systems and utilizes the existing wireless sensor networks technologies the privacy and security threats take their own important place.
 At first instance, It can be fully said that the IoT objects'

 problems begin with poor design matters when at the design and manufacturing phase the security aspects weren’t properly addressed.
 The lack of compliance of hardware with insecure internet connection challenges security problems resulting in the lack of secure

 update mechanism, guessable passwords, unpatched software, hardware issues, and other problems connected with the insufficient quality of the hardware.

-to the whole IoT ecosystem.
+whole IoT ecosystem.